isabella232/search-promote.en-1/help/c-appendices/r-about-proximity-search.md

 ---
 description: Proximity Search lets you associate a unique location with any page on your website, and then search and sort results by proximity (distance) from a given location.
-seo-description: Proximity Search lets you associate a unique location with any page on your website, and then search and sort results by proximity (distance) from a given location.
-seo-title: About proximity search
 solution: Target
 title: About proximity search
 topic: Appendices,Site search and merchandising